renesugar/k_elda_archive/docs/_GettingStarted.md

 ```

 Your output will look similar to the output above (note that you may get an
-error that begins "unable to query connetions: rpc error" when you first run
+error that begins with "unable to query connections: rpc error" when you first
-`quilt show`; this error is benign and can occur while the machines are
+run `quilt show`; this error is benign and can occur while the machines are
 booting).

-The output above means that Quilt
-has launched two machines, one as a master and one as a worker, in Amazon.
-Both
+The output above means that Quilt has launched two machines, one as a master and
-machines are disconnected, because they're still being initialized.
-When a
+one as a worker, in Amazon.
+Both machines are `disconnected`, because they're
-machine is fully booted and configured, it will be marked as connected.
+still being initialized.
+When a machine is fully booted and configured, it will
+be marked as `connected` in the `STATUS` column.

+## Accessing the Web App
-Launching machines on AWS takes a few minutes, and eventually the output of
+After a few minutes, when the VMs and containers are up and running, the
-`show` will look like:
+output of `show` will look something like this:

 ```console
 $ quilt show